tdobson/recipe-book/recipes/pielets.md

 - For a nutty variation, try adding cashew or almond butter.
 - The pielets hold together better if you put a bit of butter in the bun tins before adding the mixture.

-## Storage
-Store pielets in a tupperware container in the fridge.
-They will keep for 5-6 days.

-## Nutritional Information
-Not provided in the transcript.